Case Details

 - Title: Haide Building Materials Co Ltd v Ship Recycling Investments Inc

-- Court: High Court of the Republic of Singapore (General Division)
+- Court: High Court (General Division)

 - Originating Application No: 1255 of 2023

-- Judges: S Mohan J
+- Judge: S Mohan J

-- Statutes Referenced: International Arbitration Act 1994 (2020 Rev Ed) (including s 24); UNCITRAL Model Law on International Commercial Arbitration (Art 34(2)(a)(iv)); English Arbitration Act; English Arbitration Act 1996; International Arbitration Act 1994 (as referenced in the judgment)
+- Statutes Referenced: International Arbitration Act 1994 (2020 Rev Ed) (in particular s 24(a) and s 24(b)); UNCITRAL Model Law on International Commercial Arbitration (in particular Art 34(2)(a)(iv))

-- Judgment Length: 79 pages; 24,159 words
+- Judgment Length: 79 pages, 24,159 words

 Summary

-In Haide Building Materials Co Ltd v Ship Recycling Investments Inc [2024] SGHC 222, the High Court dismissed Haide’s application to set aside a final SCMA arbitral award.
-Haide challenged the award on multiple grounds under Singapore’s International Arbitration Act 1994 (2020 Rev Ed), primarily alleging breaches of natural justice, including that the tribunal failed to deal with essential issues arising from Haide’s counterclaim, and that the tribunal’s reasoning was “irrational or capricious”.
-Haide also alleged apparent bias in the tribunal’s conduct and award, contended that the award deviated from the parties’ agreed procedure, argued that the award was issued after the deadline in the institutional rules, and further asserted that the award was procured by fraud.
+Haide Building Materials Co Ltd v Ship Recycling Investments Inc concerned an application to set aside a final arbitral award issued under an SCMA arbitration.
+The applicant, Haide, sought to overturn the award on multiple grounds, principally alleging breaches of natural justice, including that the tribunal failed to deal with essential issues arising from Haide’s counterclaim, that Haide did not have sufficient notice of the tribunal’s “chain of reasoning” and opportunity to respond, and that the tribunal exhibited apparent bias in both the conduct of proceedings and the award itself.
+Haide also raised complaints about the tribunal’s issuance of the award after the deadline contained in the applicable institutional rules, and further alleged that the award was procured by fraud.

 What Were the Facts of This Case?

-The dispute arose out of an abortive vessel sale for scrapping.
-Haide Building Materials Co Ltd, incorporated in Hong Kong, was engaged primarily in transporting and supplying building materials, but it entered into a memorandum of agreement (“MOA”) to sell a vessel for scrapping to Ship Recycling Investments Inc, a company incorporated in Liberia and in the business of buying and scrapping vessels.
-The vessel was identified as the “Winton T 128” (the “Vessel”).
+The dispute arose from an abortive vessel sale for scrapping.
+Haide Building Materials Co Ltd, incorporated in Hong Kong, was engaged primarily in transporting and supplying building materials.
+In the arbitration, Haide was the respondent.
+Ship Recycling Investments Inc, incorporated in Liberia and in the business of buying and scrapping vessels, was the claimant in the arbitration.

-Payment terms were structured around escrow arrangements and documentary conditions.
-Ship Recycling paid a deposit of 30% of the purchase price (US$158,421.45) into escrow.
-Under the MOA, the deposit was to be released to Haide within three banking days after Haide provided a “No Objection Certificate” (“NOC”) from the Chittagong Port Authority in Bangladesh, confirming that the authority had no objections to the Vessel’s departure from Chittagong.
-The remaining 70% was to be paid into escrow and remitted to Haide within five banking days after Haide tendered a Notice of Readiness (“NOR”), an exchange of documents, and only once the Vessel was deemed ready for delivery under the MOA’s terms.
+Ship Recycling did not inspect the Vessel before entering into the MOA.
+Instead, it relied on Haide’s representations as to the Vessel’s description, state, and condition as set out in the MOA.
+The MOA provided for a deposit structure: Ship Recycling paid 30% of the purchase price (US$158,421.45) into escrow.
+The deposit was to be released to Haide within three banking days of Haide providing a “No Objection Certificate” (“NOC”) from the Chittagong Port Authority, certifying that the authority had no objections to the Vessel’s departure from Chittagong Port.
+The remaining 70% was to be paid into escrow and remitted to Haide within five banking days after Haide tendered a Notice of Readiness (“NOR”), followed by an exchange of documents, and only once the Vessel was deemed ready for delivery under the MOA.

 What Were the Key Legal Issues?